An essential guide to landlord insurance

 In our search for the 2020 Landlord Insurance winners, Mozo's team of expert judges assessed 25 policies across 2,000 customer quotes in terms of value for money and the highest quality cover.
 If you want to utilise the selection criteria for your own research purposes, you can check out how they crunched the numbers in the awards methodology report.

 How is landlord insurance different to home insurance?

 A major factor is that landlord insurance can cover loss of rental income, while home insurance doesn’t.
 It won’t be claimable in every circumstance and can take time to be paid out, so make sure you read the details around this in your PDS.

 Landlord insurance will also often cover additional legal costs, generally for representation throughout the process of evicting a tenant by court order or making a legal claim for rental loss.

 How do I make a landlord insurance claim?

-Like most insurance products, this involves contacting your insurer – with your policy details at hand – and beginning the claims process in whatever format they offer (online, over the phone).
+Like most insurance products, this involves contacting your provider – with your policy details at hand – and beginning the claims process in whatever format they offer (online, over the phone).

 Photos or other proof of damages will help bolster the perceived validity of your claim, as will bank records in the case of rental loss.
 If the claim relates to a theft, make sure you file a police report and also have those documents or details to share with your insurance company.

-If repairs are necessary, make sure you consult your insurer on how to go about organising this.
+If repairs are necessary, make sure you consult your insurance provider on how to go about organising this.
 Go through any nominated inspectors and providers to get work done if that condition is stipulated in your insurance policy.
-If your claim needs to be escalated legally, follow your insurer’s guidance.
+If your claim needs to be escalated legally, follow the insurance company guidance.